kukuruza/shuffler/doc/Crash-course.md

 ## About

-The goal of this crash course is to give a user the understanding of what Shuffler is all about and what it can be used for.
-The "what is all about" part is arguably difficult to explain in bare words, so why not to learn from examples?
+The goal of this crash course is to teach a user by example how to use Shuffler for solving practical problems.

 ## Basics